 5. Removing the minimum reservation criteria of allocation to a specific category of investors

-Currently under the ICDR Regulations, mandate for institutional investors is different from that of non-institutional investors.
+Currently, under the ICDR Regulations, the mandate for institutional investors is different from that of non-institutional investors.
 The mandate for institutional investors is 75% and for non-institutional investors, it is 25%.
-This mandate and specific categorization was hindering the potential growth of the platform especially with IGP being at its budding stage.
+This mandate and specific categorization were hindering the potential growth of the platform especially with IGP being at its budding stage.

 6. Removing the restriction on post-issue shareholding